Article Table Of Contents

 That's the largest absolute growth and a 14.9% increase.
 The percentage growth is the third largest percentage change for any race according to the Census's race and ethnicity definition.

-Turns out there’s been a 18.7% increase in the Hispanic population in Kansas.
+Turns out there's been a 23.4% increase in the Hispanic population in kansas.

-We broke down the most recent census data to determine the cities in Kansas with the largest Hispanic population in 2018:
+Here are the cities in kansas with the largest Hispanic population in 2020:

-Liberal took the number one over all spot for the largest Hispanic population in Kansas for 2018.
+What's the city in kansas with the largest hispanic/latino population?
+Dodge City took the number one over all spot for the largest Hispanic population in kansas for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Kansas With The Largest Hispanic Population For 2018
+How We Determined The Cities In kansas With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: